Tea Kettle, Wheaton and Luhrs Hotel, Bodie, California

 MONO LAKE AND THE EASTERN SIERRA: EXPLORING AUTUMN LIGHT

-Included in the workshop fee will be a special dinner the final night of the workshop, as well as one lunch in the field, along with handout booklets from both Charlie and John.
+Included in the workshop fee will be a special dinner the final night of the workshop, as well as one lunch in the field, along with a handout booklet prepared by John.
 Lodging, additional meals, and transportation costs are the responsibility of each participant.
-This workshop is limited to fifteen people, and no guests are allowed.
+This workshop is limited to ten people, and no guests are allowed.
 Early enrollment is advised.
 The workshop begins on Sunday morning, and ends late Friday evening.
 Participation in the full workshop is required.

 John Sexton Photography Workshops operates under permit on the Inyo National Forest.

 In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.
 (Not all prohibited bases apply to all programs.)

 Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible State or local Agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information is also available in languages other than English.